 Once the door closes, the microphone outside will register noises, like fireworks, while the speakers inside will counteract them with opposing frequencies.
-So, you see, this kennel uses similar principles white noise machines use, only more honed towards a specific frequency.
+So, you see, this kennel uses similar principles white noise machines use (read Can you use white noise for dogs), only more honed towards a specific frequency.

 Unfortunately, you probably won’t be able to purchase this impressive kennel for a while.
 However, if you want to see it in action, you can check out this video from Ford.